elmar/aptitude-robot/README.md

     - ppp

 If you install additional packages via aptitude-robot it is up to you to set up the configuration for those packages beforehand.
-If you call
-<code>aptitude-robot</code> on the command line it will ask for missing
-configuration information the same way aptitude would.
-The automatic invocations of <code>aptitude-robot</code> by cron or init try to always choose the default configuration non-interactively.
+If you call `aptitude-robot` on the command line it will ask for missing configuration information the same way aptitude would.
+The automatic invocations of `aptitude-robot` by cron or init try to always choose the default configuration non-interactively.
 Make sure you provide the appropriate configuration files and debconf preseeds for the packages you intend to install.

 ### Options

-In the file <code>/etc/aptitude-robot/options</code> you can specify additional options for aptitude.
+In the file `/etc/aptitude-robot/options` you can specify additional options for aptitude.
 List one option per line.
 Typical options might be:

     --without-recommends
     --add-user-tag-to "aptitude-robot,?action(install)"

 ### Triggers

-The directories <code>/etc/aptitude-robot/triggers.pre</code> and
-<code>/etc/aptitude-robot/triggers.post</code> may contain scripts that will be
-run by aptitude-robot before and after aptitude, respectively.
-They are run by
+The directories `/etc/aptitude-robot/triggers.pre` and `/etc/aptitude-robot/triggers.post` may contain scripts that will be run by aptitude-robot before and after aptitude, respectively.
+They are run by `run-parts(8)`.
-<code>run-parts(8)</code>.

 By default there are no trigger scripts.
 Be careful placing scripts in these directories as they are always run whether or not aptitude performs some